 What to do if you don't own a milk frother

-In order to give this latte a thick, creamy layer of foam on top, I use a milk frother.
+In order to give this latte a thick, creamy layer of foam on top, I use an electric milk frother.
 It may seem like an unnecessary kitchen appliance to own, but if you make lattes often, I promise it will change your life.

 Make a decaf chai latte

-Chai lattes are typically caffeinated, but you can always use decaffeinated black tea instead.
-I'd suggest looking for a tea that's decaffeinated using the Swiss water or CO2 method, as these are non-toxic, chemical free methods for removing caffeine from tea or coffee.
+Black tea leaves naturally contain caffeine, so most chai lattes are caffeinated.
+However, you can easily make this homemade version using decaffeinated black tea instead.
+I'd recommend using tea that's been decaffeinated using the Swiss water or CO2 method - these are both non-toxic, chemical free ways to remove caffeine from tea and coffee.
 Allegro is my go-to brand for decaf black tea.

 Make a dirty chai

 To make this a dirty chai latte, just add 4 ounces of strongly-brewed coffee or 2 shots of espresso.
-When adding coffee I also recommend using 1 ½ tablespoons of your sweetener of choice.
-(This recipe calls for a minimum of 1 tablespoon, and up to 1 ½.)
+When adding coffee I also recommend increasing the honey or other sweetener to 1 ½ tablespoons.

 Recipe tips and common questions

-For a vegan latté, you'll also want to use maple syrup or brown sugar as a sweetener rather than honey.
+For a vegan chai latte, use maple syrup or brown sugar as a sweetener rather than honey.

 Absolutely!
 Adding collagen peptides to this latte is any easy way to get a little extra protein in your diet, and it doesn't affect the taste at all.
 I always use Vital Proteins, and recommend adding 1 scoop per latte.